Mission Honduras LeMars: Current News

 Richard Seivert being thanked at the dedication ceremonial washing of the hands

-Seivert also stated MHL and will fund more water projects in the upcoming year.
+Seivert also stated MHL and will fund more water projects in the upcoming years.
 Basically MHL pays for the purchase of pumps, tanks, and tubing from the wells to a central location in each village.
-The villagers work with the mission team to do the water project.
-Some villages do their own water projects.
+The villagers work alone or with a mission team to do the water project.

 Seivert stated that MHL continues to reach into other areas besides health and water.
-We continue a relationship with the sewing school and wood carving school in Sulaco, according to Seivert.
-The goal here is to help them help themselves.
-Right now, Seivert stated, the girls that graduate from the sewing school either go into one of the sweat shops in Tegucigalpa or wind up on the streets in Tegucigalpa, and often get involved in prostitution.
-It is great to get them a better start at life.
+We had a relationship with the sewing school and wood carving school in Sulaco, according to Seivert.
+The goal had been to help them help themselves.
+Many of those girls, Seivert stated, the girls that graduated from the sewing school either went into one of the sweat shops in Tegucigalpa or, if they did not have a sewing skill, wound up on the streets in Tegucigalpa, and often got involved in prostitution.
+It was great to help them get a better start at life.
 Seivert stated that the average girl makes just under $3.00 per 10 hour day working in the shops in Tegucigalpa.
+Many Honduran schools now offer classes in these skills, so the sewing and wood carving schools in Sulaco have now been closed.

 Wood Carving School Wood-carved Door